-For the rest of the film, Vova and his friends behave like they want to emulate gangster films that they have seen.
+For the rest of the film, Vova and his friends behave like they want to emulate gangster films they have seen.
 There is violence, drugs, hookers and the rest.
 From then on, the story is told in flashback since Vova is confessing his deeds to a mysterious man in a car since he seems to have second thoughts.
 Rhino paints a bleak portrait of Ukraine, filled with violence, poverty and criminality.
 If that wasn’t enough, the population also must endure Dr Alban’s It’s My Life when they attend discos.
 There is a noticeable quality to Bogumil Godfrejów‘s lensing, but it can’t disguise the fact that the story trods a much too worn path.

 This includes the dialogue where you sometimes wonder if characters are merely quoting other films.
 From the hoodlum’s tough talk to the wife’s complaints about Rhino not even taking a shower “after being with your sluts”.
 Is this a film where the director merely wants to make a meta-film out of other works?
 It turns out that such a film would be waiting just around the corner.
 It’s called Cinephilia (Sinefilija) and is directed by Lithuanian director Algimantas Puipa.
 The description says, “With gentle irony, Cinephilia unmasks the illusion of film.
 Characters migrate through the worlds of reality and fantasy, sometimes both at the same time.
 A dark comedy in which the fates of the characters intertwine.”

 So instead of alluding to a film that actually has two moons, Puipa settles for a more recent movie that instead boasted two planets.
 A fact that sent my disapproval factor over the moon, and it never went back from there.
 My disapproval was over the moon-not me.
-Sure, there are numerous instances of attempts at self-referential works that get lost in the meta labyrinth, but this is one of the more pretentiously misguided examples I’ve encountered in a long time.
+Sure, there are numerous instances of attempts at self-referential works that get lost in the meta labyrinth, but this is one of the most pretentiously misguided examples I’ve encountered in a long time.
 We see interviews with a film director and follow theatre production rehearsals, but nothing ever comes out of it.
 The overall feeling is the work of a film student attempting to play with Eastern-European arthouse clichés.